apache/hive-site/content/Development/qtest.md

 ### Locations of log files

-The Query Unit Test framework outputs log files in the following paths.
+The Query File Test framework outputs log files in the following paths.

 - `itests/{qtest, qtest-accumulo, qtest-iceberg, qtest-kudu}/target/surefire-reports`
 - From the root of the source tree: `find . -name hive.log`